Stihl BGA 50 vs BGA 57 - The Differences

 Feel, Fuel & Noise

-Manufactured by Stihl, both the BGA 57 and the BGA 50 should uphold similar standards of quality and attention to detail.
+Belonging to the line of Stihl blowers, both the BGA 57 and the BGA 50 should have a shared standard of manufacturing and attention to detail.

 - The Stihl BGA 57 emits noise at 64 dB, markedly louder than the 55 dB of the Stihl BGA 50.
 As a result, using the latter will be noticeably gentler on your ears and less likely to disrupt your neighbors.